Mick Jagger

 The Rolling Stones' lifestyle became synonymous with sex, drugs, and rock 'n' roll, which ultimately led to Brian Jones's tragic death in his own swimming pool.
 At his funeral, Mick read Shelley's poems and released thousands of butterflies into the sky.
 It was his symbolic farewell not only to a friend but also to the 1960s, which had brought him extraordinary fame.

 In the early seventies, the Rolling Stones were at the peak of their fame.
-Jagger invented a new style, blending nearly all the popular genres of the time: blues, soul, gospel, country.
+Jagger crafted a revolutionary sound that fused nearly every popular genre of the era: blues, soul, gospel, and country.

 Mick Jagger in the 70s